Full Disclosure: The Author [Richard Ronc] has no cryptocurrency holdings.

 There is the saying is that 90% of people lose 90% of their money in 90 days.
 In 2017 many did in less than that.

-Me?
-I’ve made money.
-Not much!
 My strategy was born from failing to capitalise on gains when I should have let the system handle things.
 Instead I traded emotionally.
+Fear and greed ruled.
 Big mistakes were made.
 Expensive lessons were learned.
-Better earning can be found elsewhere in more stable and sustainable ways!
+Better earning could be found elsewhere in more stable and sustainable ways!

 By the time I got it ‘right’ (for me) the run was over.
 But it’s a stressful exercise.
 Unless you’re into Financial extreme sports and a complete glutton for punishment who wants to capture every single cent … don’t bother.